Chesterfield F.C.

-Chesterfield Football Club is an English professional association football club based in the town of Chesterfield, Derbyshire, England.
-The team competes in the National League, the fifth tier of the English football league system.
-Chesterfield play their home games at the 10,500 capacity Technique Stadium, having moved from their historic home of Saltergate during the summer of 2010.
-Notable former players include record appearance holder Dave Blakey, who played in 617 of Chesterfield's league games, and 162 league goal club record holder Ernie Moss.
-The club contests numerous local rivalries, most notably with Nottinghamshire club Mansfield Town.
+Chesterfield Football Club is a professional association football club based in the town of Chesterfield, Derbyshire, England.
+The team competes in EFL League Two, the fourth level of the English football league system, after winning the 2023–24 National League title.

+Chesterfield play their home games at the 10,600 capacity SMH Group Stadium, having moved from their historic home of Saltergate during the summer of 2010.
+Notable former players include record appearance holder Dave Blakey, who played in 617 of Chesterfield's league games, and record goalscorer Ernie Moss, who scored 162 league goals for the club.
+The club contests numerous local rivalries, most notably The Miners Strike Derby with Nottinghamshire club Mansfield Town.

-Chesterfield FC was officially established in 1866, though it would be the third incarnation of that name that turned professional in 1891 and changed its name to Chesterfield Town.
-Town entered the FA Cup for the first time the following year, and competed in the Sheffield & District League and Sheffield & Hallamshire Senior Cup, before joining the Midland League in 1896–97.
+Chesterfield FC was officially established in 1867, but it was the third incarnation of the club, formed in 1891 that turned professional and adopted the name Chesterfield Town.
+The club entered the FA Cup for the first time the following year, and competed in the Sheffield & District League and Sheffield & Hallamshire Senior Cup, before joining the Midland League in 1896–97.
 A third-place finish in 1898–99 resulted in a successful application to the Football League Second Division for the following season.
-After ten seasons in the Second Division they failed to gain re-election to the League and returned to the Midland League in 1909.
-They were champions of that league in 1909–10.
+After ten seasons in the Second Division, they failed to gain re-election to the League and returned to the Midland League in 1909 where they were champions in 1909–10.
 The club entered liquidation in 1915, and were reformed as Chesterfield Municipal in April 1919.
 They again rejoined the Midland League and finished as champions in 1919–20.